Jean Salata: Career

 After graduation, Salata worked for Bain & Company initially in Boston and in 1989 moved to Hong Kong where he advised foreign companies on Mainland China entry strategies.

 In 1991, Salata turned down an offer to attend Harvard Business School and instead took a job at the investment arm of AIG.

-In 1997, Salata and two senior colleagues from AIG were tapped to lead a BPEA, the Asian Unit of Baring Private Equity Partners which was an affiliate of Barings Bank.
+In 1997, Salata and two senior colleagues from AIG were tapped to lead BPEA, the Asian Unit of Baring Private Equity Partners which was an affiliate of Barings Bank.
 It would receive $300 million in seed funding from ING Group.
 However, the two colleagues pulled out and ING downsized its commitment to $25 million due to the collapse of Barings Bank and the Asian financial crisis.
 However, despite the difficult circumstances, Salata recruited a team and deployed capital into NetEase and Mphasis.
 These successful investments allowed BPEA to raise $300 million for its debut fund in 1999.

 In 2000, Salata and his team completed a management buyout of the firm making it independent.

 As the firm grew, Salata took a step back from investment duties and spent more time on management.

 In October 2022, Salata sold BPEA to EQT which formed BPEA EQT.
 His net worth doubled to $5.9 billion making him one of the richest people in Hong Kong.

+In October 2025, EQT announced it was nominating Salata to succeed founder Conni Jonsson as chairperson.